zendyani/figma-image-compression/README.md

 Feel free to customize and extend this project to suit your specific needs.

-If you have any questions or need further assistance, please refer to the documentation .
+If you have any questions or need further assistance, please refer to [the official Figma documentation](https://www.figma.com/plugin-docs/) .

 Happy coding!